ethanfwilliams/OSGW_interferometry_tutorial/README.md

 This repository contains example scripts to compute OSGW cross-correlations, measure dispersion, and invert for current speed.
 The original code for the paper (to produce and process over 45000x215 cross-correlations) was written in a (messy but fast) combination of Python, Fortran, and CUDA Fortran.
 Here, I have re-written the key steps in simple Python in order to process a small demonstration set of cross-correlation pairs.

+The example here uses the small dataset from Williams et al. (2019) <i> Nat.
+Comms.</i>, which can be found on the <a href="http://dx.doi.org/10.22002/D1.1296">CaltechDATA archive</a>.
+In order to fit this on GitHub, I have cut off the first 10 km and last 1.9 km, then crudely decimated from 10 Hz to 1 Hz by averaging.

+### 01: Visualize data

+### 02: Calculate cross-correlations

+### 03: Visualize cross-correlations

+### 04: Measure subarray OSGW dispersion

+### 05: Invert mean state

+### 06: Visualize dispersion & mean state

+### 07: Measure time-lapse by stretching

+### 08: Visualize time-lapse current